hyperlane-xyz/hips/HIP-7.md

 - Internal operations for transferring ownership, upgrading contracts, etc.
 - Long-tail chain teams like Manta, HarryPotterObamaSonicInu chains you would like to have ownable without the hassle.
+- Pick the same hub?
+  - eg for injective chain which is a rollup on Arbitrum, hub is arbitrum?
+  - for AW, hub will be ethereum mainnet
+  - version of service is different on different chains
+  - scroll, moonbeam, celo, etc which be moved from forked safe to mainnet safe

 ### **Options**